10 Tips For Easy Kitchen Renovations

 5. CHANGE UP YOUR LIGHTING

-If working with an interior designer they may have suggestions for light fixtures to fit your kitchen space.
+If working with a design professional they may have suggestions for light fixtures to fit your kitchen space.
 Design by Azure, Unit 25

 Horizontal lighting fixtures can go great above an island.
 Tubicen, Unit 282, 283